google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permissions-subscriptions.markdown

 There are several things you need to know about the `applicationServerKey`:

-* It's the public key portion of a public/private key pair.
+* It's the public key portion of a public/private key pair generated on your application server.
 * The key pair should be usable with an elliptic curve digital signature (ECDSA) over the P-256 curve.
-* It should be passed to the server as an array of eight-bit unsigned integers.
+* Your app should pass key to the server as an array of eight-bit unsigned integers.
 * It's required by a spec called Voluntary Application Server Identification for Web Push (VAPID), which we'll discuss in the [sending messages](sending-messages) section.

 You can find an example for generating this in the [web-push node library](https://github.com/web-push-libs/web-push/).
 It looks something like this: